cabforum/servercert/docs/EVG.md

 ## 1.3  PKI participants
 ### 1.3.1  Certification authorities
 ### 1.3.2  Registration authorities
+The CA MAY delegate the performance of all or any part of a requirement of these Guidelines to an Affiliate or a Registration Authority (RA) or subcontractor, provided that the process employed by the CA fulfills all of the requirements of [Section 11.13](#1113-final-cross-correlation-and-due-diligence).
+Affiliates and/or RAs must comply with the qualification requirements of [Section 14.1](#141-trustworthiness-and-competence).

+The CA SHALL verify that the Delegated Third Party's personnel involved in the issuance of a Certificate meet the training and skills requirements of [Section 14](#14-employee-and-third-party-issues) and the document retention and event logging requirements of [Section 15](#15-data-records).

+In all cases, the CA MUST contractually obligate each Affiliate, RA, subcontractor, and Enterprise RA to comply with all applicable requirements in these Guidelines and to perform them as required of the CA itself.
+The CA SHALL enforce these obligations and internally audit each Affiliate's, RA's, subcontractor's, and Enterprise RA's compliance with these Requirements on an annual basis.
+#### 1.3.2.1  Enterprise Registration authorities
+The CA MAY contractually authorize a Subscriber to perform the RA function and authorize the CA to issue additional EV Certificates.
+In such case, the Subscriber SHALL be considered an Enterprise RA, and the following requirements SHALL apply:

+1. In all cases, the Subscriber MUST be an organization verified by the CA in accordance with these Guidelines;
+2. The CA MUST impose these limitations as a contractual requirement with the Enterprise RA and monitor compliance by the Enterprise RA; and
+3. The Final Cross-Correlation and Due Diligence requirements of [Section 11.13](#1113-final-cross-correlation-and-due-diligence) MAY be performed by a single person representing the Enterprise RA.

+Enterprise RAs that authorize the issuance of EV Certificates solely for its own organization are exempted from the audit requirements of [Section 17.1](#171-eligible-audit-schemes).
+In all other cases, the requirements of [Section 17.1](#171-eligible-audit-schemes) SHALL apply.

 ### 1.3.3  Subscribers
 ### 1.3.4 Relying parties
 ### 1.3.5  Other participants